Is Rent to Own Safe?

-The best place for these payments to be saved is in an escrow account so that you know the money will be there when it comes time to purchase the home.
-It also helps keep track of whether or not you’re making payments on time.
+The safest place for these payments to be saved is in an escrow account so that you know the money will be there when it comes time to purchase the home.
+It also helps keep track of whether you’re making payments on time.
 One of the easiest ways for a rent to own deal to become unsafe is if you miss a payment, which could nullify your contract and the landlord’s obligation to sell.
 It’s safest to have proof of your investment.

 If you save up enough money to purchase the home before the lease is up can you?
 Some owners prefer to earn rent money from you for the full length of the lease.
-If you feel you might qualify to purchase the home sooner, you definitely can.
+However, if you feel you might qualify to purchase the home sooner, you definitely can.
 Save yourself some money and close when you can afford to.
 Make sure that your contract says you can when you sign to be certain!

 At the end of the lease, you have the first option to purchase the home.
 At what point does the landlord have the right to look for another buyer?
 Typically, it is after your lease is over, as the contract is for you to purchase the home before the lease ends.
 There might be an added grace period in your contract or you and the seller can agree to extend the lease in a new contract.

 One of the biggest risks in renting to own is losing the money you’ve spent on premium payments and your option fee.
 You lose this money if you ultimately decide not to purchase the home.

 When you decide to rent to own a home, it’s important to be sure that you actually want to purchase it.
 Although changing your mind is normal, changing your mind on a rent to own home costs you quite a bit of money.
 It is important to treat your rent to own decision the same way you would the decision to directly purchase the home.
 Make sure that you would be happy living in this home and location for a considerable amount of time.